 What’s so special about jumbo mortgages?

-- They're bigger - Jumbo (or non-conforming) exceed the loan amount limits set by government-sponsored enterprises (GSEs) Fannie Mae and Freddie Mac.
+- Jumbo loans are bigger - Jumbo (or non-conforming) exceed the loan amount limits set by government-sponsored enterprises (GSEs) Fannie Mae and Freddie Mac.
 Those maximums are set by Congress and based on home prices in your area.
 The highest conforming loan amount allowed for a single family residence is $729,750.

-- They're harder to get - Because they cannot be sold through the GSEs, jumbo mortgages are bought by groups of investors that create their own sets of guidelines.
+- Jumbo loans are harder to get - Because they cannot be sold through the GSEs, jumbo mortgages are bought by groups of investors that create their own sets of guidelines.
 Jumbo refinance mortgages are sold by banks, credit unions, mortgage brokers and other companies.
 However, many lenders do not deal in them, or impose very restrictive loan-to-value, credit score and property requirements.
 That's what makes finding jumbo or super-jumbo financing so much harder than getting a GSE refinance.

-- They cost more - Jumbo mortgages are generally more expensive than conforming mortgages, and shopping for them is more challenging.
+- Jumbo loans cost more - Jumbo mortgages are generally more expensive than conforming mortgages, and shopping for them is more challenging.
 Rates can vary between lenders by .5%, according to Mortgage Industry Information Corporation, so it's even more important for people with jumbo loans to shop for the best refinance rates and terms.

 Where do you find jumbo refinance mortgages?